canonical/operator/testing/README.md

         ),
     }

 # which is very idiomatic and superbly explicit.
-Noice.
 ```

 The only mandatory argument to `Relation` (and other relation types, see below) is `endpoint`.
 The `interface` will be